lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verses 1-2.** Praise.

-1\.Personal praise.
+1\.
+Personal praise.

-2\.Daily praise.
+2\.
+Daily praise.

-3\.Enthusiastic praise.
+3\.
+Enthusiastic praise.

-4\.Perpetual praise.
+4\.
+Perpetual praise.

 Or:

-1\.The attractive theme of the song.
+1\.
+The attractive theme of the song.

-2\.The increasing fulness of the song.
+2\.
+The increasing fulness of the song.

-3\.The unending life of the singer.— *C. A. D.*
+3\.
+The unending life of the singer.— *C. A. D.*

 **Verses 1-2.** The four "I wills" of praise.
 Praise to the King; praise to the divine character; praise for all time; praise for all eternity.

 **Verse 2.** *Every day; for ever.*

-1\.Day by day for ever God and I will endure.
+1\.
+Day by day for ever God and I will endure.

-2\.Day by day for ever our present relations will continue.
+2\.
+Day by day for ever our present relations will continue.
 He the God, I the creature; he the Father, I the child; he the blessing, I the blest.

-3\.Day by day for ever he shall have my homage.— *W. B. H.*
+3\.
+Day by day for ever he shall have my homage.— *W. B. H.*

 **Verse 3.**

-1\.The dignity of man is here implied in his capacity for praising God greatly.
+1\.
+The dignity of man is here implied in his capacity for praising God greatly.

-2\.His immortality in his capacity for praising his unsearchable greatness.— *G. R.*
+2\.
+His immortality in his capacity for praising his unsearchable greatness.— *G. R.*

 **Verse 3.** (*last clause.*) The unsearchable greatness of God.
 Consider it,

-1\.As a fact amply demonstrated.
+1\.
+As a fact amply demonstrated.

-2\.As a rebuke to despondency: see Isa 40:28.
+2\.
+As a rebuke to despondency: see Isa 40:28.

-3\.As the stay of a soul oppressed by mysteries.
+3\.
+As the stay of a soul oppressed by mysteries.

-4\.As indicating a subject for our everlasting study.— *J. F.*
+4\.
+As indicating a subject for our everlasting study.— *J. F.*

 **Verse 4.**

-1\.Our obligation to past generations.
+1\.
+Our obligation to past generations.

-2\.Our duty to generations to come.— *G. R.*
+2\.
+Our duty to generations to come.— *G. R.*

 **Verses 5-7.** The Antiphon.

-1\.To praise God is a personal duty: "I will."
+1\.
+To praise God is a personal duty: "I will."

-2\.Its right performance will excite others to engage in it: "And men shall."
+2\.
+Its right performance will excite others to engage in it: "And men shall."

-3\.The accompaniment of others in praise will react upon ourselves.
+3\.
+The accompaniment of others in praise will react upon ourselves.
 "And I will"; "And they shall abundantly", etc.

-4\.Such praise widens and expands a it rolls along.
+4\.
+Such praise widens and expands a it rolls along.
 Beginning with God's majesty and works, it extends to his acts, greatness, goodness, and righteousness.— *C. A. D.*

 **Verses 5-7.**

-1\.Subjects for praise.
+1\.
+Subjects for praise.

 (a) Divine majesty.